richardalberto/yiidhl/README.md

-# [YiiDHL v1.0.0]
+# YiiDHL v1.0.0

-Yii module for faster and easier DHL integration.
+Yii extension for faster and easier DHL integration.